Youniwemi/einvoicing-for-woocommerce/readme.txt

 - [Youniwemi](https://packagist.org/packages/youniwemi/digital-invoice) for Digital Invoice - Easy wrapper around easybill/zugferd-php, atgp/factur-x and josemmo/einvoicing  that will allow you generate Factur-x and UBL in a very easy way.

 == Changelog ==
+= 0.3.5 : Invoice Sequential Numbering
+* Use WooCommerce Logger to log invoice generation errors
-= 0.3.4 : Bug fix when changing invoice number
+* Invoice number should be generated when order status is processing or completed = 0.3.4 : Bug fix when changing invoice number
 = 0.3.3 : Bug fix when no taxation is setup
 * Avoid deprecated error caused by translation loaded too early